NeuroDesk/neurodesk.github.io/content/en/docs/Overview/acknowledgement.md

 <img src="/static/docs/overview/indiana_university_logo.jpeg" width="100">

-Thank you to Google Cloud and AWS for providing cloud credits to support this project since 2024.
-We thank Oracle for Research for supporting our project from 2022 to 2023.
+Thank you to AWS for providing cloud credits to support this project since 2024.

 <img src="/static/docs/overview/aws.png" width="150">

+We thank Google Cloud for supporting our project from 2024 to 2025 and we thank Oracle for Research for supporting our project from 2022 to 2023.

 <img src="/static/docs/overview/google_cloud.png" width="200">
 <img src="/static/docs/overview/oracle.png" width="150">